 Kent State was awarded the highest score in the Campus Pride Index, a benchmarking tool that is intended to help universities create safer and more inclusive communities.

-The Campus Pride Index focuses on showing what colleges and universities offer for LGBTQ students, faculty and staff.
-The index does this by asking certain questions about each university or college pertaining to a school’s LGBTQ status.
+The index focuses on showing what colleges and universities offer for LGBTQ students, faculty and staff, according to the Campus Pride website.
+The index asks questions about each university or college pertaining to a school’s LGBTQ inclusiveness.

-The Campus Pride Index is run by Campus Pride and a team of national LGBTQ specialists.
+The Campus Pride Index is run by Campus Pride and a team of national LGBTQ experts.
 Colleges and universities are invited to update responses and answer new questions in the index.

 “The goal is never to get all yeses,” director of Kent State’s LGBTQ Student Center Ken Ditlevson said.
 “I guess that would be an awesome goal, but the expectation is not that every question is going to be a ‘yes.’”

 Getting the highest score does not mean there isn’t room for improvement, president of PRIDE!
 Kent and senior applied conflict management major Jacob Dudley said.

 “Another important thing to realize is that while it is very impressive and we should be proud of the score we’ve gotten that just because we got the best score we could doesn’t mean we should get complacent,” Dudley said.

 This year, Kent State improved its Campus Pride Index ranking from 4.5 to 5.0 with the addition of new university policies.